Skeiðin

 Skeiðin is a mountain above the village of Sørvágur in the Faroe Islands.
 It lies between the village itself and the bay of Selvík.
 On the top of the mountain is a radio transmitter.
+It is also a location of automatic weather station that provides wind information for aircraft approaching Vágar Airport.

+Geoportal kortal.fo refers to the mountain as Skeið.